Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 ### Azure's Deployment Models

-Azure offers a range of deployment models to support different types of computing scenarios:<br?
+Azure offers a range of deployment models to support different types of computing scenarios:<br>

 ### Public Cloud